port-labs/port-docs/docs/guides/all/ingest-cloud-resources-using-newrelic.md

 </details>

-## Data Model Setup
+## Data model setup
 Follow the steps below to set your data model up for ingesting cloud resources from New Relic:

-1. Creating the Blueprint Configuration
+1. Creating the blueprint configuration

 After installing the New Relic integration, create the following blueprint configuration in Port: